Tommyshub/restaurant/readme.md

 I tried accessing different pages on my site without being logged in to make sure that anonymous users can't access pages they shouldn't and I did not find any problems there.

 I noticed during this process that a logged in user could view another users order history if they knew the order number they wanted to look at.
 I fixed this by adding an if statement to check if the logged in users email is the same as the order email.
 I also set the email field during the checkout process to readonly, requiring the user to use the same email as the user registered the account with.
+Super users will also be able to view any order.

 I looked over the responsiveness once again and I found a few small issues that I directly fixed.